dr-jts/pg-util/doc/postgis-patterns.md

 https://gis.stackexchange.com/questions/162651/looking-for-boolean-intersection-of-small-table-with-huge-table

-### Find highest point in polygons
+### Find Point in Polygon with greatest attribute
 Given 2 tables:

-* `obstacles` (point layer) with a column height_m (INTEGER)
+* `obstacles` - Point layer with a column `height_m INTEGER`
-  * has obstacles all over the map
-* `polyobstacles` (polygon layer)
+* `polyobstacles` - Polygon layer
-  * has some polygons containing some of the obstacle points.

 Select the highest obstacle in each polygon.
-If there are several points with the same highest height a random obstacle of those highest shall be selected.
+If there are several points with the same highest height a random one of those is selected.

 #### Solution - JOIN LATERAL
 ```sql